 Panasonic G7 versus Panasonic GX8

 The Panasonic Lumix DMC-G7 and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in May 2015 and July 2015.
 Both the G7 and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The G7 has a resolution of 15.8 megapixel, whereas the GX8 provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G7 and the Panasonic GX8.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7 – represents 100 percent across all the size and weight measures).